ceph/ceph/doc/rados/api/python.rst

 .. --------------

 ..
 The Ceph Storage Cluster allows you to make a snapshot of a pool's state.
 ..
-Whereas, basic pool operations only require a connection to the cluster,
+Although basic pool operations require only a connection to the cluster,
 .. snapshots require an I/O context.

 ..
 Ioctx.create_snap(self, snap_name)